BeccaHuynh/Alcohol-Effects-on-Study/README.md

-#  Factors impacting Study performance Analysis
+#  Predicting and Analyzing Factors Influencing Student Academic Performance

 ## 1. Purpose:
 To identify and evaluate the factors influencing students' performances and predict final academic grades (G3), while answering these questions: